Asian stocks mixed after Wall Street tumble

 ITALY BUDGET: Standard & Poor's revised its outlook on Italy to negative from stable, saying its sees government polices weighing on growth prospects.
 S&P maintained Italy's debt rating at BBB, still investment grade but two notches above junk status.
 The lowering of a country's outlook can precede a downgrade.
 Italy's populist government is preparing to boost spending, pushing its budget deficit to 2.4 percent of total economic output.
 That has put it at loggerheads with the European Union.
 S&P said it expects Italy's deficit to be closer to 2.7 percent of gross domestic product.
 It says that will stifle the incipient private-sector recovery in Europe's fourth-largest economy.

-ENERGY: Benchmark U.S. crude dropped 25 cents to $67.34 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 6 cents to $67.65 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 26 cents on Friday to close at $67.59.
-Brent crude, used to price international oils, lost 33 cents to $77.29 per barrel in London.
+Brent crude, used to price international oils, lost 2 cents to $77.60 per barrel in London.
 It gained 73 cents the previous session to $77.62.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.